-The below example is of a user using VR glasses or headset.
+The below example is of a user using VR glasses or a headset.
 What she actually sees is shown on the right-hand side.

 (i) In effect, virtual reality is all about using a device like a special 3D video or image camera to create a three-dimensional world that a user can manipulate and explore later or in real-time using VR headsets and lenses, while feeling he or she is in that simulated world.
-The user will see a life-size image and the resulting perception is that they are the part of that simulation.
+The user will see a life-size image and the resulting perception is that they are part of that simulation.

 Here is a video reference: Virtual Reality Demo

 (ii) VR hardware and software will help generate or create computer-generated 3D images and video and this output is cast to a lens mounted on goggles or headset.
 The headset is strapped onto the user’s head over the eyes, such that the user is visually immersed in the content they are viewing.

 (iii) The person viewing the content can use gaze for the gesture to select and browse through the 3D content or can use hand controllers such as gloves.
 The controllers and gaze control will help track the movement of the user’s body and to place the simulated images and videos in the display appropriately such that there will be a change in perception.